CPPAlien/DaVinci/README.md

 # DaVinci
-Easy using network data transmission library based on Volley, includes image loading, memory/disk caching and http request
+Full set of solutions to network data transmission; The library is based on Volley, including image loading, memory/disk caching, http request, uploading file, and Cookies

 ###1, How to Use